 Smoking Recovery Calculator

-It is beyond doubt that smoking tobacco isn't cool anymore.
+It is beyond a doubt that smoking tobacco isn't cool anymore.
 It smells, costs a lot, and causes an entire range of diseases by bringing harm to almost every cell in your body.

 The first month after quitting: the withdrawal syndrome